prefix-dev/pixi/docs/reference/cli.md

 ```

 [^1]:
-    An **up-to-date** lockfile means that the dependencies in the lockfile are allowed by the dependencies in the manifest file.
+    An **up-to-date** lock file means that the dependencies in the lock file are allowed by the dependencies in the manifest file.
     For example

     - a manifest with `python = ">= 3.11"` is up-to-date with a `name: python, version: 3.11.0` in the `pixi.lock`.
     - a manifest with `python = ">= 3.12"` is **not** up-to-date with a `name: python, version: 3.11.0` in the `pixi.lock`.

-    Being up-to-date does **not** mean that the lockfile holds the latest version available on the channel for the given dependency.
+    Being up-to-date does **not** mean that the lock file holds the latest version available on the channel for the given dependency.